 The Department of Administrative Services, which plays a large role in state purchasing, electronically generates one list of prospective contractors because companies responding to its RFPs are typically prequalified, according to a spokesman.

 Connecticut’s contractor ban makes a distinction between which branch of government a company contracts with.
-If a company contracts with the executive branch, its principals cannot contribute to the statewide campaigns of constitutional officers.
+If a company contracts with the executive branch, its principals cannot contribute to the statewide campaigns of

 If a company contracts with the much smaller legislative branch, its principals cannot contribute to General Assembly candidates.